cmsca/datascience_public/README.md

 Data Science is the process of using data to ask questions, attempt to answer them, and then use the results to tell a story.
 In a nutshell, Data Science is a very broad field involving all sorts of data, diverse, and still emerging.
 Lots of exciting opportunities expected over the coming years.

-### What does a Data Scientist Do?
+### What does a Data Scientist do?

-A Data Scientist uses their skills to understand the data challenge at hand to define an approach to get to the solution.
+A Data Scientist uses their skills to understand the data challenge at hand to define an approach to get to the solution and then tell the story.

 ### Why is it important?